DETAILED ACTION

 step 3, after the multi-angle detection picture is acquired, segmenting a defective region within an identification box in the multi-angle detection picture by using a grayscale threshold, and for the defective region, extracting feature information of a defect in the defective region based on OpenCV, wherein the feature information comprises area, perimeter, a pixel mean value, and pixel variance information;

-step 4, extracting a light value of the detection picture based on OpenCV, increasing a brightness difference by actively adjusting an intensity of a light source, and enhancing a contrast between the defect and a background in the detection picture, wherein extraction of the light value comprises: converting the detection picture from a red-green-blue (RGB) color space to a hue-saturation-value (HSV) space, extracting brightness V values and calculating a mean value of the brightness V values, and wherein the detection picture has n non-zero pixels, with a non-zero pixels inside the identification box and b non-zero pixels outside the box, HSV values of the non-zero pixels are (h1,S1,V1,(h2,S2,V2),…,(hn, Sn, Vn) respectively, and a pixel mean V value is calculated as:
+step 4, extracting a light value of the detection picture based on OpenCV, increasing a brightness difference by actively adjusting an intensity of a the plurality of LED lights, and enhancing a contrast between the defect and a background in the detection picture, wherein extraction of the light value comprises: converting the detection picture from a red-green-blue (RGB) color space to a hue-saturation-value (HSV) space, extracting brightness V values and calculating a mean value of the brightness V values, and wherein the detection picture has n non-zero pixels, with a non-zero pixels inside the identification box and b non-zero pixels outside the box, HSV values of the non-zero pixels are (h1,S1,V1,(h2,S2,V2),…,(hn, Sn, Vn) respectively, and a pixel mean V value is calculated as:

 PNG